Skip to Content

 Yellow-rumped-Warbler

-The Yellow-rumped Warbler is a small, pretty bird with yellow on the crown, on each side of the breast, and on the rump.
-It has a large black patch on the face, a white throat, black markings on a white breast and flanks, and black marks on bluish-gray upperparts.
+The Yellow-rumped Warbler is a small bird with yellow on the crown, on each side, and on the rump.

 It two white wing bars, and white markings on a blackish tail.
 Birds in western North America have a yellow throat, less black on the face, and more white in the wings.

-This common warbler breeds in forests in Alaska, Canada, and the northern and western USA, and winters in parks and open woodlands in much of the southern USA to Central America and the Caribbean.
+This common warbler breeds in forests in Alaska, Canada, and the northern and western USA.
+They winter in parks and open woodlands in much of the southern USA to Central America and the Caribbean.

 • On account of its bright yellow rump, the Yellow-rumped Warbler is often referred to as the “butterbutt”.